HydraProxy/proxy-management-api/proxy-api-documentation.md

 ```

 ## view-usage-history

+Returns the usage history (bandwidth used) of a residential proxy order.

 **NOTE 1**: For current day usage history there is a delay in displaying the exact usage.
 Final usage for the day can be retrived at the end of day (UTC time).